 - While turning the skewers midway, be careful as the skewers will be hot.
 Wear a mitten and do this.

-Please be sure to rate this recipe in the recipe card below if you have made it.
+Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

-Easy Mushroom Tikka
+Mushroom Tikka Recipe

 - 200 to 250 grams button mushrooms

-- ½ teaspoon ajwain (carom seeds)
+- ½ teaspoon carom seeds

-- ¼ teaspoon Garam Masala Powder
+- ¼ teaspoon Garam Masala

-- a pinch of turmeric powder
+- 1 pinch turmeric powder

 - 1 tablespoon oil – to be used only if grilling or baking the mushrooms in the oven

-- chaat masala to sprinkle
+- 2 to 3 pinches chaat masala – to sprinkle

-- few chopped coriander leaves for garnishing
+- 1 to 2 tablespoons chopped coriander leaves – for garnish

-- 1 medium sized onion - sliced thinly with some salt & lemon juice added – served as an accompaniment.
+- 1 onion (medium-sized), sliced thinly with some salt & lemon juice added – served as an accompaniment.